 If gifts are made substantially in advance of any flotation, it will be possible to take advantage of the fact that HMRC value minority shareholdings in an unquoted company on a discounted basis to reflect the lack of influence and illiquidity of the shareholding.
 A gift of a minority shareholding made before any realistic prospect of a flotation may be able to be achieved without a significant capital gain.
 The recipient will get the benefit of any uplift in value of the shares at flotation.

 This is not restricted to disposals by minority shareholders.
-The value is set by the value received by the recipient of the
+The value is set by the value received by the recipient of the shares, not by the reduction in value of the transferor.
+Therefore, a majority shareholder can still gift shares without a significant capital gains tax charge.
+Note,

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.